Preprint

 Abstract:

-The Euclidean paradigm that \emph{spheres optimize mean curvature variational problems} breaks down in the sub-Riemannian Heisenberg group: neither the Pansu sphere nor the Korányi sphere is optimal for the variational problems associated with the Minkowski and Heintze-Karcher inequalities.
-Motivated by this phenomenon, we develop a variational theory for geometric problems driven by the horizontal mean curvature, focusing on the \emph{total mean curvature} functional and the related \emph{Minkowski inequality}.
-To investigate this phenomenon, we establish first and second variation formulas for general mean curvature functionals in arbitrary Riemannian manifolds, and then obtain corresponding formulas in Heisenberg groups through a Riemannian approximation scheme.
-We subsequently specialize to the optimization of total mean curvature under area constraint in the first Heisenberg group, introducing suitable notions of \emph{non-characteristic} stationarity and stability.
-We identify a new one-parameter family of rotationally invariant critical surfaces, which we call \emph{Pansu-Minkowski spheres}.
-Among them, we show that a distinguished member, the \emph{optimal Pansu-Minkowski sphere}, emerges as the unique critical point of the Minkowski quotient, and uniquely minimizes it among Pansu-Minkowski spheres.
+The Euclidean paradigm that spheres optimize mean curvature variational problems breaks down in the sub-Riemannian Heisenberg group: neither the Pansu sphere nor the Korányi sphere is optimal for the variational problems associated with the Minkowski and Heintze-Karcher inequalities.
+Motivated by this phenomenon, we develop a variational theory for geometric problems driven by the horizontal mean curvature, focusing on the total mean curvature functional and the related Minkowski inequality, introducing suitable notions of non-characteristic stationarity and stability.
+We identify a new one-parameter family of rotationally invariant critical surfaces, which we call Pansu-Minkowski spheres.
+Among them, we show that a distinguished member, the optimal Pansu-Minkowski sphere, emerges as the unique critical point of the Minkowski quotient, and uniquely minimizes it among Pansu-Minkowski spheres.
 We prove non-characteristic stability and local minimality of Pansu-Minkowski spheres under rotationally invariant perturbations, while showing their instability under unrestricted perturbations.

 Download: